DarpanBeri/DarpanBeri.github.io/README.md

 - Accessibility features implemented

 ## Future Improvements
-- Implement image optimization pipeline
+- Implement image optimization
 - Add project filtering capabilities
 - Enhance PWA features
-- Add blog/articles section
-- Implement CI/CD pipeline
+- Code Security Audit
+- Fixing the form submission issue
+- iOS refreshing when scrolling to the top

 ## Contributing
 This is a personal portfolio website, but if you find any bugs or have suggestions, feel free to open an issue.